 As University Health Services continues to expand its testing to include campus research-related tests and testing of individuals before their return to campus, we anticipate seeing an increase in positive COVID-19 cases.
 Routine updates in case counts will appear in the case counts section of this web site, updated each week.
 When more urgent COVID-19 related events occur, such as a death or a cluster of positive cases on campus, we will notify the campus with additional communication.
 As of June 23, the current known count of positive cases among campus affiliates is 19.

 UC Berkeley has announced plans for fall semester.
 For details, see the messages for:

 For faculty and staff: Those who can work from home will continue to do so through Jan.
 1, with exceptions.
 Others will begin to transition back to campus to perform work not able to be performed offsite.
-Read the campus message on the work from home extension
+Read the campus message on the work from home extension for details.

 The city of Berkeley’s health officer has expanded face covering requirements starting June 8, 2020.
 Everyone must carry a cloth face covering when they leave home, have it visible at all times, and put it on when others are nearby.

 Face coverings are required for everyone over 12 years old when:

 - Shopping at a store.